 In years past, Rome held a special event known as Domenica al Museo which provided free entry to several notable museums and historic sites in the city.

-During March, there will be several opportunities to visit museums and landmarks in Rome without worrying about tickets.
+During the first Sunday of every month there is an opportunity to visit museums and landmarks in Rome without worrying about tickets.

 Here are some of the most popular locations included:

 - The Colosseum